1950-1966: The first series:

 1969-1978: L-series, first generation:

 The Praktica success went on as they introduced the L series in 1969, feauturing a metal blade vertical shutter.
-Also a world first was obtained in 1969 with the electronic aperture simulation.
-This was an important step forwards, and soon followed
+A world first was obtained in 1969 with the electronic aperture simulation.
+This was an important step forwards, and soon followed by japanese

 1969-1975: LLC: 176.697 Worlds first electronic aperture simulation